You can learn more about me at theblaze.com slash BuckSexton.

 But there are others as well.

-And so what I expect in 2015 is you're gonna see some of these things really bite.
+And so what I expect in 2015 is you're going to see some of these things really bite.

-You're gonna see some of the uh some executive actions from the president, whether he calls them that or not, that's what they'll be.
+You're going to see some executive actions from the president, whether he calls on that or not, that's what they'll be.

-Uh that will be a Republican majority finally in both the House and the Senate after uh the years we've had to suffer through with Democrats in the uh having a majority in the Senate.
+That will be a Republican majority finally in both the House and the Senate after the years we've had to suffer through with Democrats having a majority in the Senate.

-So you have uh, like I said, almost 470,000 pages of right of regulations of rules from the presidency going into this point in time.
+So you have, like I said, almost 470,000 pages of regulations, of rules from the presidency going into this point in time.

-Now remember, the number is that's that that number, the volume is just absolutely insane, right?
+Now, remember, the number is, that number, the volume is just absolutely insane, right?

-And that means that when people talk about how Congress, and this is what the left always says, the Congress doesn't do enough, and they've even sort of looked at the tally of how many laws have been passed, as if we just need more laws.
+And that means that when people talk about how Congress, and this is what the left always says, that Congress doesn't do enough, and they've even sort of looked at the tally of how many laws have been passed as if we just need more laws.

 Yes.